-The Scheme's performance against this SIPO is monitored quarterly in March, June, September, and December against the limits and framework set in this SIPO.
+The Manager's board of directors monitors the Scheme's performance against this SIPO quarterly in March, June, September, and December against the limits and framework set in this SIPO.
 A report will be made available to the Supervisor within 10 working days of the guarter end.